-• A person accused of doing something wrong is innocent if he has not committed that wrong.

-• Sometimes the term "innocent" is used to refer to people who have done nothing wrong to deserve the bad treatment they are receiving, as in an enemy army attacking "innocent people."
+- A person accused of doing something wrong is innocent if he has not committed that wrong. - Sometimes the term "innocent" is used to refer to people who have done nothing wrong to deserve the bad treatment they are receiving, as in an enemy army attacking "innocent people." - In the Bible, "blood" can represent "killing," so "innocent blood" refers to "killing people who did not deserve to die."